nvms/wingman/README.md

 To use a local LLaMa model for completely offline generation, set `wingman.apiBaseUrl` to your local API URL and `wingman.model` to your desired model.
 This works best with something like [https://github.com/go-skynet/LocalAI](LocalAI).
 Whatever API you choose to use just has to implement the same REST interface as the OpenAI API - _this is exactly what LocalAI does_.

+_Please note that this extension is currently under active development and its feature set is slowly evolving.
+As this happens, config property names may also be changed, and the way that commands are defined may also slightly change.
+I'll do my best to minimize this and preserve backward compatibility as much as possible._

 <center>

 ![example image](.github/example1.png)